ajayakhatri/beamProject/README.md

 The project's complexity is evident in its use of multiple technologies and the integration of various components.
 Besides the integration part what I found the most complex in the projects were:

 1. Logic for changing svg images dynamically based on value of loads on either ends(done in frontend/src/components/Img.jsx).
-2. Logic for arranging data from frontend into numpy arrays and converting distributed load into many finite elements (done in backend/api/arrangeData.py).
+2. Logic for arranging data from frontend into NumPy arrays and converting distributed load into many finite elements (done in backend/api/arrangeData.py).
 3. Logic for passing latest state of beam in different React components.

 Different libraries and packages used in the app along with their usage are:

 - Python Packages

-  1. **numpy :** It was used to make arrays of load, support condition, nodes and beam elements for mathematical operations related for Finite Element Analysis.
+  1. **NumPy :** It was used to make arrays of load, support condition, nodes and beam elements for mathematical operations related for Finite Element Analysis.
 Before feeding the

   2. **djangorestframework :** The api_view decorator was used in Django REST framework to define API views.
 Example : `@api_view(["GET"])`